project-jam/jamutilities/README.md

 > For future cases, i'll add a .env.example file to see how it works, as for now, we're working on adding the bot, so yeah, you can try to WAIT for it to update everytime.
 >
 > AND there will be an auto-update and shards feature if we managed to add it, but it's coming soon.
+>
+> Also this license is BSD-3-Clause, you can make it private, BUT as long as YOU don't remove our project mentionnings on THE /about command, or try to make a way to mention our project, as that will be super DUPER helpful, if you do that, you're just a nice persom :)

 # jamutilities